bhaskaramVaranasi/experiments-on-meta-embeddings/readme.md

 - Fasttext embeddings 300 dims
 - install libraries based on the requirements.txt

+python final.py

-After running the experiments copy over the files called embeddings_txt
+After running the experiments copy over the files called embeddings_txt from the results folder and rename them appropriately then run python calc_bias.py